hengshuaiyao/HengshuaiYao.github.io/README.md

 <img align="center" src="videos/csawg_illustration.png" alt="csawg" class="inline"/>
 </div>

+### LMS-2: towards an algorithm that is as cheap as LMS and almost as efficient as RLS
+**H. Yao**, S. Bhatnagar, Cs.
+Szepesvári
+*CDC 2009, Shanghai*

+We propose LMS-2, an adaptive filtering algorithm combining the computational efficiency of LMS with the faster convergence of RLS.
+The algorithm achieves this through a multi-step update scheme.
+Theoretical analysis and simulations confirm its superior tracking performance.

 ---

+RL

 ### Breaking the Deadly Triad with a Target Network
 Shangtong Zhang, **Hengshuai Yao**, Shimon Whiteson